kuzzleio/sdk-javascript/doc/7/core-classes/observer-search-result/introduction/index.md

 ## Events

-The following event are available
+The following events are available:

 ### change